adrihans/Decoding_NER_Biases/docs/index.md

 This enabled us to compute a score for each year, using the method described above in the pseudo-code.
 We wanted to see if depending on the popularity of the name the results would be different.

-3. NYC opendata
+3. :baby: NYC opendata

 The third dataset we used for this exploration of biases on first names in NER models is one containing ethnical information about babies born in NYC.
 We thought this was a more correct way to check for ethnical biases than the method they used in the article.
 Again, we could not compute the results for each first names in the dataset and we thought it was not useful to test names used by very little people to check for biases.
 Instead, we only used ..... .

-4. US Baby names - sates
+4. :us: US Baby names - sates

 Finally for this exploration of biases in the results of NER models over first names we wanted to see if the names were more recognized if people were born in some US sates than if they were born in other states.
 The possible biases we wanted to check were mainly over GDP, Income, non caucasian presences in the state...